oneconvergence/dkube-examples/image_cloudevents/README.md

   - `chest-xray` Dataset on both the serving and monitoring cluster
   - `image-mm-kf` Model on the serving cluster
   - `image-mm-kf-s3` Dataset on the monitoring cluster

+## 4. Train and Deploy the Model on Serving Cluster

+In order for the monitor example to operate, a model must be trained and deployed on the serving cluster.
+A Kubeflow Pipeline executes this step.

+- Open `train.ipynb`
+- `Run All Cells`
+- This creates and executes a pipeline in order to:
+  - Preprocess the dataset and generate the training data or retraining data
+  - Train with the generated dataset as an input, and create an output model
+  - Deploy the generated model on a predict endpoint
+- The pipeline will create a new version of the Model `image-mm-kf`
+> **Note** Wait for the pipeline to complete before continuing

 ## 5. Create a Model Monitor